Compound Interest | Definition/ˈkämˌpound ˈint(ə)rəst/

-Mutual funds are a low-risk method to investing in the stock market, bonds, or both.
+Mutual funds are a low-risk method of investing in the stock market, bonds, or both.
 A mutual fund is a diversified portfolio that includes more than just a single stock.
 According to The Balance, on average, in 2020, the rate of return when investing through mutual funds was about 10%.

 Stock Market: Exchange-Traded Funds (ETFs)

 ETFs track the performance of a bundle of stocks and are usually known for being one of the safer, passive investments.
 For example, one popular ETF, the SPDR S&P 500 ETF Trust (SPY), has generated an average annual return of 13.55%, according to Investopedia.

 Stock Market: Index Funds

 Index fund investing is very similar to investing in mutual funds.
 The main difference is that a mutual fund aims to outperform the stock market.
 On the other hand, index funds strive to maintain the same return as the stock market.

 Make Your Money Work For You and Not Against You

 Compounding interest is powerful and can either work for you or against you.
 If you have an outstanding debt that is exponentially growing due to the compounding annual percentage rate, try to pay it off as soon as possible.